 20. Summarize each user persona with a few keywords

 What drive each of your user personas?
-Try and summarize them in a few powerful keywords.
+Try and summarize them in a few powerful keywords or or use a summary tool like HubSpot.

 These persona examples come from our friends at Mailchimp.
 I can confidently say they are my favorite in this roundup.